Skip to main content

-This is a guest post by Gary Robinson, Verto’s mental health consultant.
+This is a guest post by Gary Robinson, one of Verto’s mental health consultants.
 In addition to working with Verto, Gary is the Director of Counseling at Hartwick College and co-founder of P3 Mental Health Advisors.

-Connecting with others and sharing experiences are an integral part of a Verto semester, like these students on the South Pacific semester.
+Connecting with others and sharing experiences are an integral part of a Verto semester.

 Choosing to travel after graduation can be a hard decision for any high school senior.
 Taking that leap may feel even harder in the face of so much uncertainty and especially for students jumping in with a less than ideal state of mind.